3rd Ranger Battalion: Reformation as the 75th Ranger Regiment

 On 20 December 1989, the 75th Ranger Regiment was committed to Operation Just Cause, in Panama.
 Along with the 2nd Ranger Battalion, Companies A and B of the 3rd Battalion conducted an airfield seizure of the Rio Hato Airfield, and Company C participated along with the 1st Ranger Battalion to seize the airfield at Torrijos/Tocumen Airport, and subsequent combat operations contributed significantly to the United States victory in Panama.

 Deployment to Somalia

+Rangers from Task Force Ranger return to their base.